Unity Worldwide Ministries

 - Written or electronic notice of every meeting of the Members stating the time, place and purpose of the meeting, shall be given by, or at the direction of, the Secretary to all Members of record entitled to vote at the meeting at least twenty-one (21) days prior to the day named for the meeting.
 In the case of a Special Meeting, the notice shall specify the general nature of the business to be transacted.

 - A meeting of Members may not transact business unless a quorum is present.
-The presence in person of ten percent (10%) of the Members entitled to vote shall constitute a quorum.
+The presence in person of ten percent (10%) of the Members present and entitled to vote shall constitute a quorum.
 The Members present at a duly organized meeting can continue to conduct business until adjournment, even if enough Members withdraw to leave less than a quorum present.

 - Voting may be by ballot, mail or any reasonable means determined by the Board of Trustees.